dstackai/dstack/docs/index.md

 </div>

-YAML eliminates the need to modify code in your scripts, giving you the freedom to choose frameworks, experiment trackers, and cloud providers.
+With YAML, you can avoid making changes to your scripts and have the freedom to use any frameworks, experiment trackers, or cloud providers.

+### Providers

+`dstack` supports multiple [providers](usage/providers.md) that enable you to set up environment, run scripts, launch interactive dev environments and apps, and perform many other tasks.

-### Run workflows
+## Run workflows

 Once a workflow is defined, you can use the `dstack run` command to run it either locally or remotely.

-#### Run locally
+### Run locally

 By default, workflows run locally on your machine: